Syracuse Dog Training

 Private Lessons

 Want to play a more hands-on role in your dog’s training?
-Looking for a training program that will allow your dog to work with a trainer without the distraction of other dogs?
-If so, private training lessons from Sit Means Sit Syracuse are perfect for you!
+Looking for a training program that will allow your pet to work with a trainer without the distraction of other animals?
+If so, private training lessons are perfect for you!

-Our top-rated private lesson programs are designed for the family or individual who wants to be directly involved and personally responsible for the success of the dog’s training.
+Our top-rated private lesson programs are designed for the family or individual who wants to be directly involved and personally responsible for the success of the pet’s training.
 This option allows you to meet with your trainer for an hour-long weekly one-on-one session.
-These sessions can be held in various locations, such as our training center, your home, a park, and almost any other location where you want to correct your dog’s behavior.
+These sessions can be held in various locations, such as our center, your home, a park, and almost any other location where you want to correct your pet’s behavior.

-A Syracuse dog training expert will teach you how to train your dog and address the things that are most important to you when it comes to your pet’s behavior.
-Our private training lessons are customized to help you meet your specific and unique goals with your dog.
+Our experienced staff will teach you how to train your dog and address the things that are most important to you when it comes to your pet’s behavior.
+Our private training lessons are customized to help you meet your specific and unique goals.
 We call this “lifestyle training,” where we help you incorporate the training for your dog into your day-to-day life.
-If you’re looking for the most efficient way to correct your dog’s unique behavioral issues, private lessons are a great option.
+If you’re looking for the most efficient way to correct unique behavioral issues, private lessons are a great option.

 Contact Us